We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many deodorants are available in sprays.
 This can make the application quick and easy.
 Deodorants will help mask the smell of body odor, but won’t stop you from sweating.

-Yes, there is such a thing as boob deodorant!
+Yes, there is such a thing as breast deodorant!
 Try Fresh Breasts lotion.
 It’s a cream that dries into a powder and helps prevent chafing and sweating.

 Friction from your breasts rubbing against your trunk can lead to chafing.
 Friction also causes heat, which makes you sweat more.
 An anti-chafing gel like Lanacane can help cut down on friction and prevent rashes.